-What Can a Handyman Do in Jackson in Jackson County, Missouri?
+What Can a Handyman Do Without a License in Jackson in Jackson County, Missouri?

 Missouri does not issue a statewide “general contractor/handyman license.”
 Most handyman-type work is legal without a state license, but you must follow local (city/county) contractor registration rules and pull permits when required.
 Electrical, plumbing, mechanical/HVAC, and gas work are typically licensed/regulated at the local level (city/county code enforcement) rather than by a single Missouri statewide board—so in Jackson, MO your practical licensing requirements are driven mainly by the City of Jackson and any trade permits/registrations it requires.